Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 Contents

-- 2. They Make You Feel Guilty (Guilt-Tripping)
+- 2. Make You Feel Guilty (Guilt-Tripping)

-- 3. They Make You Fearful (Fear-Stoking)
+- 3. Make You Fearful (Fear-Stoking)

-- 9. They Discount Your Successes (Undermining)
+- 9. Discount Your Successes (Undermining)

-- 11. They Unleash Intense Emotional Outbursts (One-Trial Learning)
+- 11. Intense Emotional Outbursts (One-Trial Learning)

 - Why They Manipulate

-Some red flags of gaslighting include:
+The emotionally manipulative red flags of gaslighting include:

-2. They Make You Feel Guilty (Guilt-Tripping)
+2. Make You Feel Guilty (Guilt-Tripping)

 The manipulator makes you feel guilty and “bad” for not doing as he wishes